Planning to hold an event within the Alpine Shire?

 If you would like to organise an event in the Alpine Shire, you may need an event permit.
 Permits ensure public safety and amenity in public spaces and assist in the sustainable management of our parks and gardens.

-You will need an event permit if any of the following apply:
+You will likely need an event permit if any of the following apply:

-- you require changes to normal traffic conditions
+- your event require changes to normal traffic conditions

 What to Expect

-There may be associated costs relating to your application and event e.g. waste management, cleaning of public amenities, portable advertising permit, place of public entertainment permit, temporary occupancy permit, building permit and any damages to public space and infrastructure for replacement or repair.
-You can refer to fees relating to events within the Alpine Shire Council Budget 2020-21.
-A summary of fees can also be discussed with the Events Development Team prior to applying.
+There may be associated costs relating to your application and event.
+A summary of fees can be discussed with the Events Development Team prior to applying.

 Below is an overview of the process demonstrating what to expect when applying to hold an event in a public space within the Alpine Shire.